ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

 Orange
 :   The fruit of an evergreen tree of the genus Citrus.
 ```
-And definitions with more than one term:
+You can also have definitions with more than one term:
 ```markdown
 Term 1
 Term 2